 Twelve – Check in on Your Introverted Friends

-Just because some of your friends may be introverted, don’t assume that they are thriving during this time of quarantining at home.
+Just because some of your friends may be introverted, don’t assume that they are thriving when the colder months keep them inside more.
 So, schedule a Zoom happy hour or book club with your introverted friends.
 Though introverts need a lot of quiet time, that doesn’t mean they don’t need human connection.
 When you check in, you may find they feel lost.
 Or maybe just need to talk, too.

 One of the great things about being an extrovert is that you are probably a good conversation starter.
 Consider that introverts may feel extra isolated, too right now.
 But it may take you, the extrovert, to invite them into that conversation.

-While I know that you may not only feel lost, but frustrated and lonely in the midst of stay-at-home orders, this isn’t going to be forever.
+While I know that you may not only feel lost, but frustrated and lonely in the winter months, remember spring is always coming.

 There is no shame in admitting that you feel lost or out of sorts.
 You don’t have to put on a brave face and pretend that social distancing isn’t challenging for you.
 Just know that if you go into this time with some awareness about how you are wired, you’ll be able to better manage your own mind.
 And that, my dear, can make the difference between feeling as you are thriving at times rather than barely hanging on.